Naim García

-Naim García García (born 11 June 2002) is a Spanish professional footballer who plays as a left winger for SD Ponferradina, on loan from CD Leganés.
+Naim García García (born 11 June 2002) is a Spanish footballer who plays as a left winger for CD Leganés.

-Club career
+Career

-Born in Madrid, García joined Real Madrid's La Fábrica in 2012, from CD Colmenar de Oreja.
+García joined Real Madrid's La Fábrica in 2012, from CD Colmenar de Oreja.
 In 2016, he left the club and signed for neighbouring CD Leganés.

 On 7 March 2019, García signed his first professional contract with the Pepineros.
 On 14 August 2021, before even having appeared for the reserves, he made his professional debut by starting in a 0–1 Segunda División away loss against Real Sociedad B.

 On 7 December 2021, after already being established in the first team squad, García renewed his contract with Leganés until 2027.
 He scored his first professional goal the following 21 May, netting his team's third in a 3–0 away win over SD Ponferradina.

 On 31 January 2023, García was loaned to Ponfe for the remainder of the season.
+He returned in July, but featured rarely before moving to FC Barcelona Atlètic in Primera Federación on loan on 26 January 2024.

+Back to Lega in July 2024, García failed to feature in a single match before moving on loan to Racing de Ferrol in the second division on 21 January 2025.

+Early life

+Born in Fuencarral-El Pardo, Madrid, García is of Moroccan descent through his father, Yacine Qasmi, and also has Spanish descent through his mother, Soledad García.